Ashley Choukeir and I were approached by BBC to do these animation videos about three courageous Saudi men whose defiance has gone digital.

 "Hussein" tells of what life is like for a religious minority in the kingdom.

-The biggest challenge in that project was to illustrate visually such delicate issues without being too literal, or too harsh.
-Which is why Ashley and I chose an abstract style for the illustrations and animations using patterns and symbols, all while getting across the emotions and ideas behind the stories told.
+The biggest challenge in that project was finding a visual language that could hold such delicate issues without being too literal—or too harsh.
+That’s why Ashley and I leaned into an abstract style for the illustrations and animations, using patterns and symbols to express the emotions and ideas behind the stories.
+It was all about capturing the essence without over-explaining.

-Here below are a few of my favorite snapshots from the animations.
+Here are a few of my favorite snapshots from the animations:

 Editorial illustration saudi freedom denied